kmsaryan/interface-project-1/README.md

    REACT_APP_SERVER_URL=http://localhost:5000
    ```

-4. Start the WebSocket server:
+4. Configure `stream-http`:
+   - Ensure that the `stream-http` library and its dependencies are installed:
      ```bash
+     npm install stream-http readable-stream
+     ```
+   - Verify that the `stream-http` library is correctly configured in the `src/utils/stream-http` directory.

+5. Start the WebSocket server:
+   ```bash
    node src/server/server.js
    ```

-5. Start the React application:
+6. Start the React application:
    ```bash
    npm start
    ```